Polish State Railways: Power supply

 Electric train traction of Polish State Railway started in 1936 in Warsaw area and is performed since the beginning with 3 kV DC.
-On January 1, 2011, 11481 kilometres were electrified by a total length of 19276 kilometres.
+As of 1 January 2011, 11481 kilometres were electrified by a total length of 19276 kilometres.

 All used power is taken from the public grid and rectified in substations.
 Most substations are fed with voltages between 15 and 30 kV.
 Where lines have heavy traffic and higher speed, the substations are fed from the 110 kV grid.

 The switchyard of substations fed from voltages below 30 kV is indoors, outdoor switchgear is used at 110 kV.
 The distance between substations is between 15 and 28 kilometres.
 For reliability of supply, substations are usually fed by at least two powerlines.
 Each substation normally feeds two segments of the overhead wire, which are separated by a switch.
 As is common with DC systems, the negative pole is grounded.

 Halfway between two substations, there is a switch, which can be used to connect the overhead wires together.
 At some lines, a three-phase AC line operated with 6 kV, 15 kV or 20 kV runs parallel to the railway line, either on the poles of the overhead wire or on separate poles.
 It is used for power supply of signals, level crossing equipment and other devices requiring electric power used for the rail.
 This line can be also used for emergency power supply of substations.

-Other PKP subsidiary companies
+Former PKP group companies

+PKP Przewozy Regionalne

+Until 22 December 2008 Przewozy Regionalne (Regional Transports in Polish) was a wholly owned subsidiary of the PKP Group; after that date, all of its shares have been transferred to Poland's 16 regional governments.
+Thus, the company is no longer part of the PKP Group and on interregional routes its InterRegio trains compete with PKP Intercity TLK trains.
+This was done in order to increase competition amongst operators on the Polish rail network.
+The company finally changed its name from PKP Przewozy Regionalne to Przewozy Regionalne on 8 December 2009, and was fully rebranded as Polregio in December 2016.

 Polskie Linie Kolejowe

-The PKP Group company responsible for maintenance of rail tracks, conducting trains across the country, scheduling train timetables, and management of railway property, such as lines and stations.
+A company responsible for maintenance of rail tracks, conducting trains across the country, scheduling train timetables, and management of railway property, such as lines and stations.
+In 2024 PKP owns 16.54% of this company's shares.

 PKP Energetyka

-A company of PKP Group, responsible for supplying Polish railroad operators with electric energy.
+A company responsible for supplying Polish railroad operators with electric energy.
 PKP Energetyka was founded after dividing PKP into a group of several dozen independent companies to meet European Union Standards.

-PKP Group has sold PKP Energetyka.